DejiAdegbite/DejiAdegbite/README.md

 - ⚡ Fun fact: ...
 -->
 - Pronouns: 'He', 'Him'
 - Fun fact: 'I'm a Perl addict.
-I also play chess and cube.
+I also play chess and I cube.
+- I'm looking for help with the e6 system - the operating system and the compiler.